openwatersio/OpenWaters/README.md

 An experiment in building modern marine charts.
 Currently alpha and not to be use for navigation.

+## Features

+- [**Tracks**](docs/tracks.md) — Record the vessel's path in the background with smart sampling, display tracks on the chart, and export as GPX.
+- [**Markers**](docs/markers.md) — Drop pins on the chart, name and color-code them, and navigate with live bearing and distance.
+- [**Routes**](docs/routes.md) — Create multi-leg routes with drag-and-drop waypoints, then navigate with automatic waypoint advancement and ETA.
+- [**Instruments**](docs/instruments.md) — Connect to onboard instruments via Signal K or NMEA 0183 over WiFi to display depth, wind, heading, and AIS targets.

+See the [roadmap](docs/roadmap.md) for what's planned and the [vision](docs/vision/) for the long-term direction.

 ## Contributing

 1. Install dependencies